No-No Boy: Plot

 After World War II, Ichiro Yamada, a Japanese American male and former student at the University of Washington, returns home in 1946 to a Japanese enclave in Seattle, Washington.
-He has spent two years in an American internment camp for Japanese Americans and two years in federal prison for refusing to fight for the U.S. in World War II.
+He had spent two years in an American internment camp for Japanese Americans and two years in federal prison for refusing to fight for the U.S. in World War II.
 Now home, Ichiro struggles with his parents for embracing American customs and values, and he struggles to maintain a relationship with his brother, Taro.
 Also, Ichiro faces ostracism from the Japanese American community for refusing to join the U.S. military and fight Japan when many in his community did.
 Despite his struggles with his family and some members of the community, Ichiro maintains a friendship with Kenji, a Japanese American who fought for the U.S. and badly injured one of his legs.
 Kenji introduces Ichiro to Emi whose husband re-enlisted and remained in Germany after the war.
 Ichiro even manages to meet Mr. Carrick who interviews him for a draftsman position.

 Perceived as disloyal to the U.S. but not fully Japanese, Ichiro struggles to find his path.
 Through Ichiro's story, Okada examines what it means to be American in a post-war society whose non-white communities are struggling to find their places.